 Medical Economics suggests that this is the perfect time for doctors to leverage the benefits of telemedicine for their practice.
 More Americans are using Skype or Zoom to keep in touch; it is in this kind of receptive environment that the transition to virtual visits would be both a simple transition and an effective way to provide care.

 While not all visits can be handled via telemedicine, these tools offer a way to triage patients beyond a simple phone call.
-A telehealth videoconference allows clinicians to see patients in a face-to-face environment without added risk of COVID-19 exposure.
+A telehealth videoconference allows clinicians to see patients in a face-to-face environment without the added risk of COVID-19 exposure.
 This is important both for patients and clinical teams.
-Doctors, nurses, and midlevels can triage the patient or simply provide routine standardized monitoring for the chronically ill without exposure to potential infection.
+Doctors, nurses, and midlevel can triage the patient or simply provide routine standardized monitoring for the chronically ill without exposure to potential infection.

-While clinicians may worry that elderly patients will not adapt well to telemedicine, Medical Economics suggest the opposite is true, stating, “Once they’re accustomed to the technology, patients largely value the convenience and personal attention available with telehealth visits.”
+While clinicians may worry that elderly patients will not adapt well to telemedicine, Medical Economics suggests the opposite is true, stating, “Once they’re accustomed to the technology, patients largely value the convenience and personal attention available with telehealth visits.”

 An opinion piece in The Hill suggests that extraordinary times call for immediate workflow changes around some of our most established traditions: